Adjunct Faculty J-L

 John D. Kershman

-John D. Kershman is a graduate of Washington University Law.
-He is a Regional Team Leader of the Western Region at Stange Law Firm, PC managing the Missouri offices of the multi-state family law firm.
-His practice focuses on Domestic Litigation and Appeals.
+John D. Kershman is a graduate of Washington University Law and is a Partner at Stange Law Firm, PC managing the Missouri offices of the multi-state family law firm.
+His practice focuses on Domestic Litigation, Appeals, and Collaborative Family law.
 He has been selected by Missouri & Kansas Super Lawyers annually since 2010.
-He was Lead Counsel rated in 2014 for Divorce and Family Law.
-Professor Kershman is an adjunct LLM instructor in Introduction to U.S. Law and Methods and has coached the National Civil Rights Appellate Advocacy Team to three consecutive National Championships by way of the law school capturing the 24th, 25th, and 26th Annual McGee National Civil Rights Competition held annually at the University of Minnesota.
-Members of the team capturing the 26th McGee Civil Rights championship went on to capture the law school’s first ever National Championship in the ABA National Appellate Advocacy Competition the following year.
+Mr. Kershman coached the National Civil Rights Appellate Advocacy Team to three consecutive National Championships by way of the law school capturing the 24th, 25th, and 26th Annual McGee National Civil Rights Competition held annually at the University of Minnesota.
+See more...

 Robert (Bob) J. Kestelik